The FT has been selling its highly sought after content as a dataset since 2017 and to say it has been a learning curve is a serious understatement.

 Another exciting evolution is that we are exploring ways to commercialise the anonymised usage data (Demand Data) for each article throughout its lifecycle.
 This opens up great opportunities for the measurement of impact of huge global news brands on asset performance and the spread of important narratives across different time horizons.

-Please get in touch with Stephen Thomas to discuss a free trial of the dataset or to explore opportunities around demand data.
+Please get in touch with the FT Integrated Solutions team to discuss a free trial of the dataset or to explore opportunities around demand data.